umm-maybe/fediautomod/README.md

 The bot should not be used to automatically remove statuses based upon algorithmic detection; being flagged and removed in error can lead users to feel silenced.
 A human should always make the decision whether to take action regarding a report, and better yet be prepared to take other actions besides simply removing the content, such as offering support to whomever it hurt.

 # Prerequisites
 You will need a server or other always-on computer to run this on, with Python and PyTorch installed (or at least installable).
+If you self-host your Mastodon instance, you can probably run it right there, unless it is really close to RAM capacity already.

 # Installation
 1. Clone the repository with `git clone http://github.com/umm-maybe/fediautomod`